OpenSpace/OpenSpace/support/types/README.md

 ## Validation Rules

   - `additionalProperties`
-    - Must be set to `false` unless there is a strong, well-justified reason not to
+    - Must be set to `false` on all objects unless keys are truly dynamic (e.g., scene node names, mission identifiers)
+    - When keys are runtime strings, use `additionalProperties: { "$ref": "#/$defs/SomeType" }`
-    - Applies to all objects unless explicitly required otherwise
+    - When applicable, this applies to all objects in the schema
   - Enums vs Union (`anyOf`)
     - Use `enum` for simple sets of constant values (e.g., strings or numbers)
     - Avoid `anyOf` when `enum` is sufficient